 The Contracts and CQI departments utilize multi-member teams to monitor contract performance, and NSPs are assigned one 'lead' staff member from each department to serve as their primary point of contact throughout the fiscal year.
 The Contracts department's list of lead assignments is posted onto SharePoint.
-NSPs receive notice of their assigned CQI lead on or before July 31st when the monitoring schedule is released.
+NSPs receive notice of their assigned CQI lead when the monitoring schedule is released at the start of each fiscal year.
 Updates to 'lead' staff members are communicated to NSPs, as necessary by both CFBHN departments.